owaits/ScreenMonkey.Help/reference/clipTypes/TickerTapeClip.md

 - **Continuous:** The message will stay in the list until you manually delete it.
 - **Once:** After the message has been shown it is deleted automatically.

-Once you have typed the message at set the continuous/once option press Enter to add it to the queue.
+Once you have typed the message and set the continuous/once option press 'Enter' to add it to the queue.

 - To rearrange messages in the queue click and drag them to a new position.
 - To edit a message in the list double click the text.
-- To delete click to select and then press the Delete key.
+- To delete click to select and then press the 'Delete' key.
 - To temporarily stop a message appearing untick the box at the left of the message.

 The blue arrow will indicate the *next* message to be played.